 - An insert covers only part of your shoes’ insole and can be ¾ length or ½ length to address a particular area of the foot.

 First up on the list if the Profoot 2oz.
 Miracle Custom Molding Insoles.
-Its claim to fame is its two-layer design: the dark blue front section molds exactly to the front part of the feet, while the light blue back section supports and stabilizes the heel.
+Its claim to fame is its two-layer design: the light blue front section molds exactly to the front part of the feet, while the dark blue back section supports and stabilizes the heel.
 I simply put it in my shoes for the day, and it “disappears” after an hour of wear – while adapting to my feet with every step.

 I first used this in a pair of rubber shoes, and they do offer adequate support compared to the pair’s factory-supplied insoles.
 When the pair broke down after years of service, I then transferred the molding insoles to my signature pair of brown chukka boots seen in this entry – where they are functioning until now.